Course Listings

 Teenagers inhabit a strange land: in exile from childhood, still immigrating to adulthood.
 How have different writers mapped the liminal territory of the teenage experience?
 In this class, we will step away from the rich tradition of realistic Coming-of-Age narratives and explore how genre frameworks—including speculative, horror, fairy tale, gothic, and quest traditions—have been used to illuminate the Teenage Strange.
 How have writers used the strangeness of genre to render this slice of time?
 How does genre capture the teenage intersection between public and private inquiry—between larger questions about the world, and more private questions about the self?
 How does genre construct questions about fear, desire, rage, shame, power, culture, and love?
 How does it deconstruct reality so it can be seen, investigated, and felt?
 Readings may include work by Angela Carter, Kelly Link, Alice Sola Kim, Viktor Shklovsky, Jeffrey Eugenides, Helen Oyeyemi, Jia Tolentino, Parul Sehgal, Lauren Berlant, Sara Ahmed, Sianne Ngai, Carmen Maria Machado, Ursula K. LeGuin, bell hooks, and others.

-Course #: FYWB-BC1001-021 (section 1) & FYWB-BC1001-022 (section 2)
+Course #: FYWB-BC1001-022

 First-Year Writing Workshop